sci-oer/oo-course-wiki/ooDesign/inheritance.md

 Lets suppose that we want our new `MiddleList` class to insert new elements at the beginning of the list rather than append to the end of the list.
 Appending is the default behaviour for `ArrayList`.
 We can accomplish this by **overriding** the `add()` method.

 Note that when you override a method the parameters and the return type must be identical to the method in the superclass.
 A quick look at the [javadocs for `ArrayList`](http://localhost:8000/docs/api/java.base/java/util/ArrayList.html) shows that the signature for `add` is as follows: `boolean 	add​(E e)`.
-We can take advantage of the `ArrayList` method that inserts an element at a specified location  (`void 	add​(int index, E element)`) to accomplish our goal however we'll need to do something about a return value because the add at location method is void and we're writing a method that must return a boolean.
+We can take advantage of the `ArrayList` method that inserts an element at a specified location  (`void 	add(int index, E element)`) to accomplish our goal however we'll need to do something about a return value because the add at location method is void and we're writing a method that must return a boolean.

 ```java